dbusteed/dbusteed.github.io/_posts/2021-10-01-demonstrating-differential-privacy-in-python.md

     obscured_incomes.append(_inc)
 ```

-Next, let's take the mean of the obscured incomes we gathered, and substract the mean of the obscured distribution we used to get random numbers:
+Next, let's take the mean of the obscured incomes we gathered, and subtract the mean of the obscured distribution we used to get random numbers:
 ```python
 estimated_mean = np.mean(obscured_incomes) - OBSCURE_MEAN
 ```